LumaKernel/vim-tsdetect/README.md

 ### `tsdetect.denoOverride`

-Workspace configuration to be set in Deno environtment.
+Workspace configuration to be set in Deno environment.
 If you want to extend original configuration, you need to include default ones.
 Not recommended not to touch `deno.enable` and `tsserver.enable`.

 Values: `object`